AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 general theory of relativity

-The most perfect and far unsuccessful improvement and
+The most perfect and by far the most successful improvement and

 generalization of Newton's law is Einstein's law of